 — Roadside assistance?
 About all they can offer is a tow truck…

-— Did you borrow or rent the car???
+— Do you ever borrow or rent a car???

 Be prepared – before “Key Not Detected” appears on your instrument panel!

-— The Dead Key FOB App is currently available for iPhones, iPods and iPads as well as Android and BlackBerry** mobile phones and tablets and now at Amazon for Kindle and Fire products.
+— The Dead Key FOB App is currently available for iPhones, iPods and iPads as well as Android mobile phones and tablets.
 Search “Dead Key FOB” at your device’s store or click an image above.

-Also an exclusive of DashboardSymbols.com, the Dead Key FOB App will first show you 13 variations for retrieving the standard ‘hard’ key (and there is a hard key) and six different ways to get in.
-Note to Audi, BMW, Cadillac, Chevrolet, Ford, Jaguar, Hyundai, Kia, Lexus, VW and Volvo owners: the keyhole may be hidden, just to make the car look better!
-And the instructions are now locked in your car!
+Also an exclusive of DashboardSymbols.com, the Dead Key FOB App will first show you over a dozen variations for retrieving the standard ‘hard’ key (and there is a hard key) and another dozen different ways to get in.
+And special attention to Audi, BMW, Cadillac, Chevrolet, Ford, Hyundai, Jaguar, Kia, Land Rover, Lexus, Lincoln, Mercedes, Mini, Porsche, Volkswagen and Volvo owners: the keyhole may be hidden!
+Just to make the car look better!
+And the instructions to find are now locked in your car in your owner’s manual!

 Worse, the auto industry has not standardized a way to start your car!
-So we’ll also show you over 30 distinct starting variations.
-General Motors and Hyundai/Kia each use six different methods; Ford uses another four and Mazda three!
+So we’ll also show you over 40 distinct starting variations.
+We have six different methods for Hyundai and Kia vehicles while General Motors and Ford use a dozen each!

 This is what car companies foist on the buying public and you are all supposed to figure this out on a cold dark night, on your own.